Professional Master's and PhD Program

 Curriculum

-Professional Master's students must take three mandatory subjects, two mandatory seminars and three optional subjects.
+Professional master’s degree students take three required courses, two required seminars and three elective courses.

-Mandatory subjects, taught in the first semester: History of Brazil: it discusses themes and issues that are central to the history of Republican Brazil, including events, political figures and debates that marked the establishment of modern Brazil, with a special focus on the implementation of public policies that characterized governmental standards.
-Above all, it is about considering the historical dimension a key piece of a critical reflection on cultural heritage and social projects.
-Culture and Society: it aims to equip students with Social Science concepts to help them think about society and culture in a more qualified manner by moving their approaches away from common sense and making them more reasoning-based.
-It also includes themes that are relevant to contemporary Brazilian society.
+Required courses taught in the first semester: 1) History of Brazil.
+This course discusses themes and issues central to the history of republican Brazil, including events, political figures and debates that marked the establishment of modern Brazil, with a special focus on the implementation of public policies that characterized governmental standards.
+Above all, it is about considering the historical dimension in critical reflections on cultural heritage and social projects; 2) The course Culture and Society equips students with social science concepts to help them think about society and culture more analytically by moving away from intuitive approaches and toward more reason-based analysis.
+It also includes themes relevant to contemporary Brazilian society.

-The final paper of the Professional Master's Program in Cultural Heritage and Social Projects may follow the traditional pattern of master's thesis or take an applied format.
-Analytical inventories of archives, museum projects, editorial projects focused on heritage education, websites and other products have been presented as final papers.
+The final project of the professional master’s program in Cultural Heritage and Social Projects may follow the traditional form of a master’s thesis or an applied format (“project”).
+Analytical inventories of archives, museum projects, editorial projects focused on heritage education, websites and other products have been presented as final projects.
 They should be accompanied by a summary of descriptions situating it in its relevant field of study, explaining the methodological options and promoting some substantive reflection on the topic concerned.

-Each subject of the Professional Master's Program is equivalent to three (3) credits and is completed in 45 class hours, and the subjects are always taught from 6.30 pm to 9.30 pm.
+Each course in the professional master’s program is equivalent to three (3) credits and is completed in 45 class hours.
+Courses are always taught from 6:30 to 9:30 pm.

-Students attending the Professional Doctoral Program must take five mandatory subjects and one optional subject.
-Students will also be required to attend four tutorial seminars with their advisors.
+Professional doctoral program students take five required courses, one elective course, and four tutorial seminars with their advisors.
 Activities included in the tutorial seminars will be defined by the advisor.

-Each subject included in the Professional Doctoral is equivalent to three (3) credits and is completed in 45 class hours.
-Subjects are always taught from 6.30 pm to 9.30 pm.
+Each course included in the professional doctoral is equivalent to three (3) credits and is completed in 45 class hours.
+Courses are always taught from 6:30 to 9:30 pm.

-In the Professional Doctoral Program, the final paper is not a conventional dissertation.
-It should have a product format accompanied by a summary of descriptions situating it in its relevant field, explaining the methodological options and promoting some substantive reflection on the topic concerned.
-Examples of products that can be presented as a final paper: analytical inventories of archives, projects for museums or memory centers, editorial projects focused on heritage education and websites.
+In the professional doctoral program, the capstone project is not a conventional dissertation.
+It should follow the final project template accompanied by a summary of descriptions situating it in its relevant field, explaining the methodological options and promoting some substantive reflection on the topic concerned.
+Examples of projects that can be presented as a final project: analytical inventories of archives, projects for museums or memory centers, editorial projects focused on heritage education and websites.

 1st year 1st semester 2nd semester